rackerlabs/rackspace-how-to/content/cloud-servers/changing-linux-permissions.md

 **Note:** This permission would be represented as the 4 in front of the usual octal permission set.
 So instead of `755`, the permission would be written as `4755`.

-A word of warning is needed before explaining what this special permission does.
-This permission should be granted with extreme caution.

-The reason for such caution is this particular permission allows a user to execute a binary program as though they were the owner of that program even though they are not.
+You should use this option with caution because this particular permission allows a user to execute a binary program as though they were the owner of that program even though they are not.
 The most well-known example of this is the `passwd` command.

 In the case of `passwd`, the user is able to execute the program even though the binary program is owned by root.
 However, because `passwd` is set as a SUID by default, it always executes as the root user.